Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Results

-which approaches the integer $Q_{\rm sk}={\rm sign}(\ell)$ for inceasing $r$.
-This is the same situation as with standard Stokes skyrmions constructed by superposing different propagation modes with orthogonal polarizations, where only by integration over many beam sizes $w$ makes $Q_{\rm sk}$ to approach an integer.
-Here, however, integration up to a distance of the order of the wavelength suffices.
-For example, the radius at which $|Q_{\rm sk}|$ in (\ref{eq:qsk}) reaches $0.99$, i.e., a $99\%$ of the TA-PS is covered, is given by

-This characteristic size defines a tube of radius $r_{\rm sk}$ where the skyrmion is confined to all practical purposes and propagates without diffraction (Fig. \ref{fig:conceptual}).
-The skyrmion radius strongly depends on the relation between OAM and SAM of the vortex beam.
-The maximum size is $r_{\rm sk}\approx 2.25\lambda|\ell|$ for ${\rm sign}(\ell)\sigma_z=+1$, or maximum modulus of SAM parallel to the OAM (i.e., RCP with $\ell >0$ and LCP with $\ell<0$), and diminishes down to zero, the skyrmion fading into the phase singularity, for ${\rm sign}(\ell)\sigma_z=-1$, or maximum modulus of SAM antiparallel to the OAM (i.e., LCP with $\ell >0$ and RCP with $\ell<0$).
+Although one should indefinitely increase $r$ to reach the south pole, or transverse polarization, convergence to it is very fast within a distance of the order of the wavelength.
+As shown in SM S2, the normalized solid angle $Q_{\rm sk}$ (solid angle over $4\pi$) on the TA-PS sphere that is mapped on a disk of radius $r$ in a transversal plane is given by $Q_{\rm sk}={\rm sign}(\ell) k^2r^2/\left\{k^2r^2+|\ell|^2\left[1-{\rm sign}(\ell)\sigma_z\right]\right\}$, which approaches the integer $Q_{\rm sk}={\rm sign}(\ell)$ for increasing $r$.
+This is the same situation as with standard propagating Stokes skyrmions, where only by integration over many beam sizes $w$ makes $Q_{\rm sk}$ to approach an integer.
+Here, integration up to a distance of the order of the wavelength suffices.
+For example, the radius at which $|Q_{\rm sk}|$ reaches $0.99$, i.e., a $99\%$ of the TA-PS is covered, is given by $r_{\rm sk}/\lambda\approx 1.59|\ell|\sqrt{1-{\rm sign}(\ell)\sigma_z}$.
+This characteristic size defines a tube of radius $r_{\rm sk}$ where the skyrmion is confined to all practical purposes and propagates without diffraction.
+This radius strongly depends on the relation between OAM and SAM of the vortex beam.
+The maximum size is $r_{\rm sk}\approx 2.25\lambda|\ell|$ for ${\rm sign}(\ell)\sigma_z=-1$, or maximum modulus of SAM anti-parallel to the OAM (i.e., RCP with $\ell >0$ and LCP with $\ell<0$), and diminishes down to zero, the skyrmion fading into the phase singularity, for ${\rm sign}(\ell)\sigma_z=+1$, or maximum modulus of SAM antiparallel to the OAM (i.e., LCP with $\ell >0$ and RCP with $\ell<0$).
+In theory, vortices with higher topological charges $|\ell|>1$ also carry a non-diffracting texture, and their characteristic size ($r_{\rm sk}$) increases linearly with $|\ell|$, but upon perturbation they unfold into first-order vortices with the features detailed above.